lankydan/lankydanblog-jamstack/content/blog/2019/corda-signers-subset-of-participants/index.md

   @Suspendable
   override fun call(): SignedTransaction {
+    // receive the flag
     val needsToSignTransaction = session.receive<Boolean>().unwrap { it }
-    if (needsToSignTransaction) {
+    // only sign if instructed to do so if (needsToSignTransaction) {
       subFlow(object : SignTransactionFlow(session) {
         override fun checkTransaction(stx: SignedTransaction) { }
       })
     }
+    // always save the transaction
     return subFlow(ReceiveFinalityFlow(otherSideSession = session))
   }
 }